-Syntax Description option Specifies the category of SRP debugging information to turn on.
+Syntax Description optionSpecifies the category of SRP debugging information to turn on.
 See Table 2-4 for a list of option values.
 Command Defaults None Command Modes Privileged EXEC configuration mode.
-Usage Guidelines This command tu rns on SRP debugging information logging either in the trace file or log file. command specifie RP is /local/local1/errorlog/srp_log.current.
-The option argument to the debug srp es a keyword indicating the category of SRP debugging information logging to turn on. e values that can be specified in the option argument. the SRP API debu nformation message includes a tag that indicates the debugging category.
-For example, ig messages include the tag SRP_DEBUG_API.
-Table 2-4 lists the tags that are used of debugging information.
-To turn off SRP d configuration mod ebugging information, use the undebug srp command in privileged EXEC de.
+Usage Guidelines This command turns on SRP debugging information logging either in the trace file or log file.
+The log file for SRP is /local/local1/errorlog/srp_log.current.
+The option argument to the debug sr command specifies a keyword indicating the category of SRP debugging information logging to turr Table 2-4 lists the values that can be specified in the option argument. - Each debugging information message includes a tag that indicates the debugging category.
+For examt the SRP API debug messages include the tag SRP_DEBUG_API.
+Table 2-4 lists the tags that are u for each category of debugging information. - To turn off SRP debugging information, use the undebug srp command in privileged EXEC configuration mode.